 - When designing the open space, consider the other nearby green spaces, parks, and public amenities.
-Provide a program that balances open space amenities in the nearby area. - Consider designing spaces that can be used for different functions, including both active and passive activities. - Design spaces that will be comfortable and usable in all seasons.
+Provide a program that balances open space amenities in the nearby area. - Consider how the space can be used for different functions, including both active and passive activities. - Design spaces that will be comfortable and usable in all seasons.
 Seating areas should be located in both sunny and shaded areas for different seasons.
-Seating should be comfortable in terms of form and material. - Seating should be designed so that both individuals and groups will be comfortable in the space. - Design spaces that can be easily maintained by the owner. - Trees and plants should be from the preferred list of species found in the Silver Spring Streetscape Standards. - Stormwater management facilities should be integrated into the design of the open space.
+Seating should be comfortable in terms of form and material. - Provide seating so that both individuals and groups will be comfortable using the space. - Design spaces that will be easy to maintain. - Select trees and plants from the preferred list of species found in the Silver Spring Streetscape Standards. - Integrate stormwater management facilities into the design of the open space.

 Examples of POPS.
 Credits clockwise from top left: Zuccotti Park (rbanomnibus.net), Paley Park (introspecs.com), New York.
 One Seaport (bostonseaport.com), Boston.
 National Harbor, MD.
-Apple Square Park (archpaper.com), San Francisco.
+Apple Square Park (archpaper.com), San Francisco